CoderDojo-Content/Project-Design-Meta-Sushi/en/solving-problems.md

 3. # Ideate
  With a clear problem to solve, you can now get the creative juices flowing and start **brainstorming ideas** for how you could solve the problem.
 Pens and pencils at the ready... and lots of paper!

- No writing here: sketch out your ideas with pictures instead of words.
+ No writing here: sketch out your ideas with **pictures** instead of words.
 Don't worry about your drawing skills.
 Since the aim is to describe **ideas** and not create a work of art, stick figures and squiggly lines are perfect!

  Come up with as many ideas as you can.
 Are you planning a website?
 An app?
 A game?
 Maybe you draw a few screens that you have in mind, or some possible layouts of a page.
 Will there be characters?
 Buttons?
 Sounds?
 Are you designing a robot?
 What will it look like?
 What will it do?

  Make sure you put down every idea that pops into your head: you are going for **quantity**, not **quality**.
 Who cares if an idea is good or bad?
 You can think about that later.
 Right now you just want to get everything out of your head and onto that paper.

+ After you have sketched out a bunch of ideas, show them to your user \(maybe that's you!\) to see what they think.
+Ask them for **feedback**: opinions and suggestions.
+Maybe they love everything.
+Maybe they hate it, that's ok too!
+Remember, your user is the person who you are making this project forDon't be upsetto tell you what they think

  Let your imagination run wild.